arrestoteles/lab-4-path-finder/README.md

 ### Task 1a: The simple UCS algorithm

 The main data structure used in UCS is a priority queue.
-It contains graph nodes paired with the current best cost to reach them.
+It contains graph nodes paired with the cost to reach them.
 We store this information as the inner class `PQEntry` (which is already implemented):

     class PQEntry: